 Learn what your customers' needs are and work to deliver on them.
 To get this information, ask for feedback from your existing customers about their pain points, your products, pricing, etc. — anything that will help you better understand how to serve them and attract new customers.

-In addition, posting positive testimonials on your website will influence others to buy.
-In fact, 85% of customers trust online reviews as much as personal recommendations.
+Why this works: Positive testimonials will influence others to buy.
+In fact, 49% of customers trust online reviews as much as personal recommendations.
 Of course, when you receive negative feedback, provide a friendly and empathetic response.
 One of your customer’s needs is to feel heard even if you don’t like what they’re saying.

 3. Understand your customer’s pain points and empathize.